AtlasOfLivingAustralia/corella-python/README.md

 ## Overview

-`corella-python` is an R package that helps users standardize their data using the [*Darwin Core*](https://dwc.tdwg.org) data standard, used for biodiversity data like species occurrences. `corella-python` provides tools to prepare, manipulate and validate data against the standard’s criteria.
+`corella-python` is a Python package that helps users standardize their data using the [*Darwin Core*](https://dwc.tdwg.org) data standard, used for biodiversity data like species occurrences. `corella-python` provides tools to prepare, manipulate and validate data against the standard’s criteria.